hastec-fr/apash/README.md

   apash.import -f "path.to.the.library"
 ```

-If one new dependencies is not source again, then it means you have added it to the list of import.
+If one new dependency is not sourced again, then it means you have added it to the list of import.
 The import uses a cache to prevent dependency recalculation.
-You can disable this cache (but it's slower) as following:
+You can disable this cache (but it's slower) as follows:
 ```bash
   # -n: No cache
   apash.import -f -n "path.to.the.library"